Jamplay Review and Overview for 2019

 They just have so much stuff that I found it hard to pick where to start.

-You also have the convenience of learning at your pace.
+Of course, you still need to be disciplined if you want to learn.
 Sometimes I’d miss practicing for a few days but didn’t have to worry about some teacher giving me a headache about it.
 And if I had extra time, I could move forward faster than I’d be able to with a private guitar tutor.

 The Best Part